yeojz/create-react-app-postcss-starter/README.md

 When any changes are made, css recompilation will be triggered and subsequently the js watcher will also be triggered after the change to the compiled css has been made.

-## Some differences to create-react-app guide
+## Some differences from the create-react-app guide

 ### Preprocessed vs non-preprocessed CSS